Koh Samui Elephant Sanctuary: Rescuing Elephants from Riding Camps and Beyond

 What is Samui Elephant Sanctuary?

-Samui Elephant Sanctuary is an ethical elephant sanctury in Koh Samui and is currently home to approximately 8 rescued elephants.
-It is one of the best places to visit in Koh Samui and it is located near Koh Samui airport.
-Its operation model was inspired by the Save Elephant Foundation (more information about their projects can be found here) that runs Elephant Nature Park in Chiang Mai.
-The park was recently established with the aim of serving as a sanctuary and rescue centre for elephants.
+Samui Elephant Sanctuary is an ethical elephant sanctury in Koh Samui and is currently home to approximately a dozen rescued elephants.
+It is one of the best places to visit in Koh Samui with two elephant sanctuary locations in Bophut and Chaweng Noi.
+Its operation model was inspired by the Save Elephant Foundation that runs Elephant Nature Park in Chiang Mai.
+The park was recently established with the aim of serving as a sanctuary and rescue centre for elephants and is listed by World Animal Protection as one of the “best practice elephant venues” in Asia.

 The elephants at Samui Elephant Sanctuary have been rescued from riding and trekking camps, the logging industry, circus shows or from street begging.
 As you can imagine, many arrive in poor physical and psychological condition as a result of the horrific abuse.